-I know you are very anxious to start trading but to avoid losing all this money, it’s a good idea to start slow.
+I know you are very anxious to start trading but to avoid losing all this money, it’s a good idea to start with a low trading volume.
 This is an effective means of practicing risk management when you start trading.

 The best option for you is swing trading.
 What is this?
 Swing trading is a practice where you hold positions for several days up to a few weeks.